epsln/dumblog/content/blog/ullam.md

 This post is the first part of an attempt at explaining most of the small animations I have done in the past few years.

-The Ullam Spiral is fairly straight forward: by arranging the integers in a spiral, and only marking the primes, you obtain strange, and frankly cool looking patterns.
+The Ulam Spiral is fairly straight forward: by arranging the integers in a spiral, and only marking the primes, you obtain strange, and frankly cool looking patterns.

 Creating this sort of image is very simple.
 I simply created a basic loop that construct the spiral, which follows the following pattern: ULDDRRRUUUULLLL..., assigning an integer to each step and checking if it was prime.